Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Introduction

 \section{Introduction}

-In recent years, direct \ac{PO} for different variants of the \ac{lqr} problems have attracted considerable attention in the literature.
+\IEEEPARstart{I}{n} recent years, direct \ac{PO} for different variants of the \ac{lqr} problems have attracted considerable attention in the literature.
 In the meantime, \ac{PO} for linearly constrained \ac{lqr}, \eg, state-feedback \ac{slqr} and \ac{olqr}, has been less explored due to the intricate geometry of the respective feasible sets and the non-convexity of the cost function.
-While reparameterization of the \ac{lqr} problem to a convex setup is possible for unconstrained cases \cite{mohammadi2021convergence}, in general, trivial constraints directly on the policy quickly become nontrivial and non-convex after such reparameterizations.\footnote{There are exceptions to this statement-like when conditions such as quadratic invariance can be invoked~\cite{rotkowitz2006characterization}.} Furthermore, the domain of the optimization problems for constrained \ac{lqr} (and its variants) are generally non-convex \cite{Ackermann1980Parameter} and even disconnected~\cite{Feng2019Exponential}.
+While reparameterization of \ac{lqr} to a convex setup is possible for unconstrained cases \cite{mohammadi2021convergence}, in general, trivial constraints directly on the policy become nontrivial and non-convex after such reparameterizations.\footnote{There are exceptions to this statement-like when conditions such as quadratic invariance can be invoked~\cite{rotkowitz2006characterization}.} Furthermore, the domain of the optimization problems for constrained \ac{lqr} (and its variants) are generally not only non-convex \cite{Ackermann1980Parameter} but also disconnected~\cite{Feng2019Exponential}.
 As such, there are no guarantees that first-order stationary points are necessarily local minima.